 - In a medium bowl combine the spinach and cream cheese together with a fork.

-- Stir in the white cheddar cheese, onion, garlic powder, salt and pepper.
+- Stir in the white cheddar cheese, onion, garlic powder,

 - In a small bowl beat the egg with 1 tablespoon water.